Turkey is the ultimate smoked meat. Find out smoking times, temperatures, and best woods for this delicious pellet smoker turkey.

 Now, don’t get me wrong.
 Traditional roast turkey is beautiful, but it just doesn’t match a bird that’s been slowly smoked for hours low and slow over wood.
 Plus, who wants an entire bird taking up the oven?

-In this guide I’m going to walk you through everything you need to know to cook the perfect turkey on your pellet grill or smoker.
+This pellet spin on smoked turkey is smokey-sweet and easy to make.
+In this guide, I’m going to walk you through everything you need to know to cook the perfect turkey on your pellet grill or smoker.

 As well as my fool-proof recipe I’ll walk you through the wood and equipment you need, and my best tips for pellet smoking the ultimate bird.
-Here’s how to cook the perfect smoked turkey.
+Here’s how to smoke turkey on a pellet grill.

 Avoid a roasting pan